anamatgu/MTBC_complete_genomes/3.MGA/README.md

 CONTIG_NAME POSITION WT ALT(alternative allele) DEPTH AF(alternative allele frequency)
 Example: contig_1 421150 G T 139 0.258993

+They must be named following this example: SAMPLE.Npos.changes.
 In our study, we indicated in these files the positions with non-fixed SNPs (Allele Frequency between 0.1 and 0.9) to exclusively consider fixed SNPs in our downstream analysis.

 ```
-python3 mask_maf.py sample_ids_HZcalls SNPsMASK.refine.snps MGA.maf
+python3 mask_maf.py sample_ids_additional_masking SNPsMASK.refine.snps MGA.maf
 ```